Skip to main content

 What Causes Restless Leg Syndrome?

-Restless leg syndrome is often classified as a sleep disorder and a movement disorder, as the symptoms are brought on by sleep and lack of movement.
-It may also be characterized as a neurological sensory disorder because the symptoms are produced by the brain.
+Ultimately, the true cause of RLS is still unknown to doctors.
+Some experts classify it as a sleep disorder and a movement disorder, as the symptoms are brought on by sleep and lack of movement.
+Others characterize it as a neurological sensory disorder because the symptoms are produced by the brain.

 • End-stage renal disease